Vhoyon/Discord-Bot/README.md

 In this repository we host the source code of our Discord Bot, based of [DV8FromTheWorld's JDA library](https://github.com/DV8FromTheWorld/JDA).
 This bot is made to be self-hosted and has no particular goal - we do it to learn more about Discord and have fun while coding it!

-Currently, this repo also holds the code for the framwork we are building to facilitate the creation of bots, which we will move in another repository shortly.
+Currently, this repo also holds the code for the framework we are building to facilitate the creation of bots, which we will move in another repository shortly.

 ## Getting Started